destroyedlolo/Marcel/Modules/mod_alert/README.md

 Example :
 `AlertsCounterTopic=%ClientID%/AlertsCounter`

+### Additional topics

+Following topics are used as well when alerting :

+- When an alert is raised, a message to `%MarcelID%/Error` is published
+- When cleared, `%MarcelID%/Log/Corrected` is published

 ### Alert sections

 Notez-bien : there is no segregation between alerts created by $alert or \*RaiseAlert= , they are handled the same way internally (in other words, an $alert can be cleared by \*CorrectAlert= .